GordonOtieno/i-model-cars-backend/README.md

 **Ruby on Rails**

 > i-model-cars app helps `users` to book/make a reservation for latest model cars.
-It has a list of transactions associated with a category, so that you can see how much money you spent and on what.
-It is built on Rails using `Rubygem` as software packages system.
+It allows user to log in with `username` and `e-mail` and then reserve, add/create and delete cars.
+It is built on Rails API with React using `Rubygem` and `npm` as software packages system.

 ## 🛠 Built With <a name="built-with"></a>